-Bengals’ Uzomah promises new phone, tickets to fan who took famous video
+Bengals’ Uzomah offers new phone, tickets to fan who took famous video

 CJ Uzomah says he’ll replace the phone after it cracked during the viral moment of the NFL weekend.